RobertoPrevato/jekyll-now/_posts/2016-11-11-Comparisons-of-async-await.md

 * Python *await* works now replaces the *yield from* syntax
 * There is a popular, production ready implementation of discrete-event simulation library in Python, called SimPy, which is using this technique to implement coroutines

-Interestingly, somebody created a discrete event simulation library in .NET inspired by SimPy, and called [Dessert](https://github.com/pomma89/Dessert).
+Interestingly, somebody created a discrete event simulation library in .NET inspired by SimPy, called [Dessert](https://github.com/pomma89/Dessert).
 It demonstrates the use of yield return syntax to implement coroutines in C#.
-This approach, if investigated, could offer interesting results in .NET!
+This approach, if further investigated, could offer interesting results in .NET, like it did in Python.

 ---